 The ICM is the transceiver and "brain" of the system.
-Its built-in modem processes all incoming and outgoing data traffic using its proprietary spread spectrum technologies.
+Its built-in modem processes all incoming and outgoing data traffic.
 Its built-in router and wireless access point (WAP) provide the connection to your onboard local area network (LAN).
 And its easy-to-use web interface and front panel LCD allow you to operate and configure all aspects of the system.